seiretsym/memory-game/README.md

 ## `Summary`

 A simple memory game made with React.
-The game functions on mouse clicks and updates the DOM via **setState**.
+The game gradually gets harder because the cards are randomly shuffled after each click.

 ## `Highlights:`